 Change CC Splash Screen

-For most Adobe CC apps the splash screen can be changed by editing the proper .jpg that resides inside the
+On a Mac most Adobe CC apps splash screens can be changed by editing the proper .jpg that resides inside the

 Resources folder of the app.
 For instance to edit Illustrator's splash the.jpg path is: